mukul-bhatia/springboot-jwt/README.md

 Step 3: Here, the configured port is 8080.
 To change the port number follow path : src -> main -> resources -> application.properties.
 Here, edit the port number (in Line no. 1).

+Step 4: Here, the API returns an exception message (Incorrect username or password) on unsuccessful authentication.
+To change the exception message follow path: src -> main -> java -> Controller.java.
+Here, edit the message (in Line no. 40).

-Step 4: Now to run the project, select the project name.
+Step 5: Now to run the project, select the project name.
 Right Click on it and select Run As -> Spring Boot App.
 Once it starts running by showing "Completed initialization", open "Postman" to test the API's.

-Step 5: This jar contains 2 API's.
+Step 6: This jar contains 2 API's.
 One is to generate the JWT token and the other is to verify secured access through token. a) To generate the token :

 URL : http://localhost:8080/authenticate